 419 - Microbial Pathogenics

 This course explores host-pathogen interactions at the cell and molecular level, describing various strategies bacteria, virus, parasites, and fungi use to evade human defenses and establish a disease state.
-Prerequisite: Biology 416
+Credit will be granted for only one of BIOL 419 or BIOL 417.
+Prerequisite: Biology 416.
+Three credits and lab.

 Biology is now in the digital age.
 DNA and protein sequences are accumulating at an exponential rate.
 Bioinformatics uses computers to archive, organize, retrieve and analyze biological information.
 This course will focus on how data are generated, accessed and managed, how to retrieve particular types of data and what some of the end users of these data are.
 No computing background required.
 Prerequisite: BIOL 317 or permission of the instructor.
 Three credits.

 453 - Advanced Bahavioral Neuroscience I: Neurobiology of Psychological Disorders

 Topics in the field of behavioural neuroscience will be considered.
 The precise topics covered in the seminar will change from year to year, however te focus of the course content will be on various aspects of the behavioural neuroscience, including, but not limited to the etiology, diagnosis and treatment of enurological disorders broadly defined.
 Credit will be granted for only one of BIOL 453 or BIOL 450.
 Cross-listed as PSYC 431.
 Three credits.
 Not offered 2019-2020.